 Cattle futures end the week lower

-According to the USDA’s weekly Feeder Pig Report, early-weaned pigs were $2 per head higher and all feeder pigs were $8 per head higher.
-Demand was moderate for moderate offerings and receipts included 53% formulated prices.
-The Total Composite Cash Range for early-weaned pigs was $55 to $75 and a weighted average of $69.06.
-The Total Composite Formula Range for early-weaned pigs was $39.65 to $74.24.
-The weighted average for all early-weaned pig was $60.64 and the weighted average for all feeder pigs was $95.70.
+According to the USDA’s weekly feeder pig report, early-weaned pigs and all feeder pigs were steady.
+Demand was moderate for moderate offerings.
+The Total Composite Cash Range for early-weaned pigs was $34 to $47 with a weighted average of $42.04.
+The Total Composite Formula Range for early-weaned pigs was $47.53 to $52 with a weighted average of $49.71.
+The weighted average for early-weaned pigs was $44.33 and the weighted average for all feeder pigs was $69.61.

-Butcher hog prices at the Midwest cash markets are steady – to slightly higher at $45 to $47.
-The Walker Sale Barn in Iowa is reporting prices at $49 to $67.
-At Illinois, slaughter sow prices were steady with moderate demand for light to moderate offerings at $28 to $40.
-Barrows and gilts were steady with moderate demand for moderate offerings at $41 to $47.
-Boars ranged from $15 to $20 and $10 to $15.
+Butcher hog prices at the Midwest cash markets are steady at $75.
+At Illinois, slaughter sow prices were steady with moderate demand for light offerings at $71 to $83.
+Barrows and gilts were steady with moderate demand for moderate offerings at $77 to $85.
+Boars ranged from $55 to $58 and $10 to $20.